Reducing the instability of an optical lattice clock using multiple atomic ensembles: Conclusion

 \section{Conclusion}

 In conclusion, in this work we experimentally demonstrated an optical lattice clock with enhanced Ramsey interrogation times and reduced absolute clock instability by harnessing multiple atomic ensembles in a single clock.
-We first demonstrated quadrature Ramsey spectroscopy, a simple protocol for jointly interrogating two atom ensembles that are 90 degrees out of phase in order to extend the phase interrogation window from $[-\pi/2, \pi/2]$ to $[-\pi, \pi]$, extending the coherent interrogation time without phase slips by roughly a factor of $2\times$ and measuring a corresponding reduction in clock instability by a factor of 1.36(5).
+We first demonstrated quadrature Ramsey spectroscopy, a simple protocol for jointly interrogating two atom ensembles that are 90 degrees out of phase in order to extend the phase interrogation window from $[-\pi/2, \pi/2]$ to $[-\pi, \pi]$~\cite{Li_theory_2022}, extending the coherent interrogation time without phase slips by roughly a factor of $2\times$ and measuring a corresponding reduction in clock instability by a factor of 1.36(5).
 We then leveraged the hyperfine structure of ${}^{87}$Sr and a linear magnetic field gradient to achieve independent state preparation of multiple ensembles with only global addressing.
-We finally demonstrated a combination of quadrature Ramsey spectroscopy and enhanced phase estimation with 4 ensembles to further extend the coherent interrogation time by a factor of 1.7 compared to the 2-ensemble scheme, resulting in a factor of 2.08(6) reduction in clock instability compared to a standard single ensemble clock with the same atom number, LO, and duty-cycle.
-Our multi-ensemble approach could be extended to other existing optical lattice clocks with state of the art LOs~\cite{kessler_SiCavity_2012,Zhang_SiCavity_2017,Robinson_SiCavity_2019,Kedar_SiCavity_2023}, and similar reductions in instability would be anticipated.
+Finally, we demonstrated a combination of quadrature Ramsey spectroscopy and enhanced phase estimation~\cite{rosenband_ensemble_2013,borregaard_ensembles_2013} with four ensembles to further extend the coherent interrogation time by a factor of 1.7 compared to the two-ensemble scheme, resulting in a factor of 2.08(6) reduction in clock instability compared to a standard single ensemble clock with the same atom number, LO, and duty-cycle.
+Our multi-ensemble approach could be extended to other existing optical lattice clocks with state-of-the-art LOs~\cite{kessler_SiCavity_2012,Matei_SiCavity_2017,Zhang_SiCavity_2017,Robinson_SiCavity_2019,Kedar_SiCavity_2023}, and similar reductions in instability would be anticipated.
+In addition, we anticipate that multi-ensemble phase estimation protocols like the ones demonstrated in this work will be required to take full advantage of the metrological gains offered by entanglement such as in the use of spin-squeezed states \cite{Pedrozo_entanglementclock_2020,Robinson_entanglement_2022,Rydberg_entanglement_2023,Kessler_phase_2014,Pezze_phase_2020,Pezze_phase_2021}.

 \textit{Authors' note:} While completing this work we became aware of a recent related and complementary work in Ref.~\cite{endres_multi_2023}.